MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-9.0.1.md

 + Add the files to a file share on your storage account and then mount the file share as a network drive on your VM.
 For more information, see [Mounting Azure files.](https://azure.microsoft.com/en-us/documentation/articles/storage-how-to-use-files-linux/)

-## Use Data in an Azure Data Lake Storage (ADLS) account

-You can read data from ADLS storage using the `RevoscaleR` package.
-Simply reference the storage account in the same way that you would an HDFS file system, by using `webHDFS`.
-For more information, see this [setup guide](http://go.microsoft.com/fwlink/?LinkId=723452).

 ## Resources & Documentation

 Additional documentation about Microsoft R can be found in this MSDN library using the table of contents on your left.